 Am I contributing to my child’s sleep issue?
 Is my child’s poor sleep my fault?

 Here’s my frank answer: parents resort to drastic measures so that they can get their child to sleep as fast as possible, so that they can get to sleep.
 Sometimes, that means that babies and children learn that they only way they can fall asleep is being rocked, cradled, or bottle fed to sleep.
 Sometimes the tactics you are using as a parent to get your child to sleep are contributing to your child’s dependency on you to get some rest.

 So yes, sometimes parents can contribute to the sleep issue.

 Does that make you a bad parent?
 Absolutely not.

 I am in no place to judge ANY parent for the decisions they have made around their child’s sleep.
-Well actually, no one is in any place to judge a parent.
-But having worked with many children, I know that parents are facing challenges each and every day.
+No one is in any place to judge a parent.
+But, I know that parents are facing challenges each and every day.